 My husband has tried two different Fleshlights.
 The “original” which has no textures and the widest canal; and the Wonder Wave which has a medium canal and medium texture.
 Granted there are Fleshlights with more texture and a slightly smaller canal, but he feels that the Tenga Flip Hole Black far surpasses what a Fleshlight can offer for texture.
 For him, the Flip Hole has now completely replaced his use of the Fleshlight.

 The Flip Hole comes in both a White and Black version.
 The White has a less-intense texture.
 The Black has more texture to it, obviously.
 The Flip Hole can feel different depending on which side you have facing “up” (the side you can see).
 The textures are different on each half of it, and the shapes are kinda like mirror images.
 Where one side has two little nubby balls on the left and right, the other side has one nubby ball in the center and when closed it all lines up.
 Where one side has two large nubby balls with an entrance slit cut in, the other side has a large convex portion.
 The clear material has that weird “sticky yet not” thing goin on.
 If it’s dry, you’re dry, and you touch it it feels sticky (yet your skin retains no sticky).
 If you’re lubed up or it’s wet, it just feels slippery and lovely.
 It’s very soft and squishy.
+Edit: as of 2014 the Flip Hole comes in 4 varieties: White, Black, Red, Silver.
+White is the softest, Black is the most extreme, Red and Silver in between.
+This page on the Tenga site explains a little more about them.

 How to Use the Tenga Flip Hole